Att-IoT-Consulting/node-red-azure-webapp/README.md

 **Figure 4** Application logs stream

-It comes with some cool nodes preinstalled:
+It comes with some  nodes preinstalled:

 * Dashboard (create an awesome ui and see it in https://yoursite/ui )
-* Azure IoT Hub
-* Cognitive Services
-* Azure Storage (Blobs & Tables)
-* DocumentDB
-* Azure SQL
-* Swagger node
+* Postgresl

-## Securing your deployment
+## Securing the deployment

-To secure this deployment and add an admin password edit the `settings.js` file.
+The admin password is set to a default.
+To change it, edit the `settings.js` file.

 ## Version History